-The Company's MBS and TBA securities are valued using Level 2 valuations, and such valuations currently are Condetiny biased bit the lependent pricing sources and/or third party broker quotes, when available.
-Because the price estimates the Company must make certain judgments and assumptions about the appropriate price to use to calculate the fair values.
-The forther and dependent pricing sources use various valuation techniques to determine the price of the Company's securities.
-These techniques include observing the most recent market for like or identical assets (including security coupon, maturity, yield, and speces).
-The adapticing techniques to determine market credits preads (option adjusted spread, zero volatility spread, spread to the data by curve or spread to a benchmark such as a TBA security), and model driven approaches (the discounted cash flow setibles and the special based on market convention.
-The pricing source determines the spread of recently the advit or observable markets for assets similar to those being priced.
-The spread is then adjusted based on variances in chreated vity or observable market observation and the asset being priced.
-These characteristic sinclude: type of asset, the experientic size the market observation of the asset being priced.
-Those characteristic sinclude: type of asset, the experientic size the stability and predictability of the expected future cash flows of the asset, whether the coupon of the asset is failed by the guarant or of the security if applicable, the coupon, the maturity, the issuer, size of the underlying loans, year in which the guarant or of the security if applicable, the coupon, the maturity, the issuer, size of the underlying loans, year in which the loans were originated, loan to value ratio, state in which the underlying loans reside, credit score of the underlying bodt of were variables if appropriate.
+The Company's MBS and TBA securities are valued using Level 2 valuations, and such valuations currently are determined by the Company based on independent pricing sources and/or third party broker quotes, when available.
+Because the price estimates may vary, the Company must make certain judgments and assumptions about the appropriate price to use to calculate the fair values.
+The Company and the independent pricing sources use various valuation techniques to determine the price of the Company's securities.
+These techniques include observing the most recent market for like or identical assets (including security coupon, maturity, yield, and prepayment speeds), spread pricing techniques to determine market credit spreads (option adjusted spread, zero volatility spread, spread to the U.S. Treasury curve or spread to a benchmark such as a TBA security), and model driven approaches (the discounted cash flow method, Black Scholes and SABR models which rely upon observable market rates such as the term structure of interest rates and the volatility).
+The appropriate spread pricing method used is based on market convention.
+The pricing source determines the spread of recently observed trade activity or observable markets for assets similar to those being priced.
+The spread is then adjusted based on variances in certain characteristics between the market observation and the asset being priced.
+Those characteristics include: type of asset, the expected life of the asset, the stability and predictability of the expected future cash flows of the asset, whether the coupon of the asset is fixed or adjustable, the guarantor of the security if applicable, the coupon, the maturity, the issuer, size of the underlying loans, year in which the underlying loans were originated, loan to value ratio, state in which the underlying loans reside, credit score of the underlying borrowers and other variables if appropriate.
 The fair value of the security is determined by using the adjusted spread.

-The Company's futures contracts are Level 1 valuations, as they are exchange-traded instruments and quoted market read prices and ble.
+The Company's futures contracts are Level 1 valuations, as they are exchange-traded instruments and quoted market prices are readily available.
 Futures contracts are settled daily.
-The Company's interest rate swaps and interestrate swaptions are Level 2 valuations.
-The fair value of interestrate swaps is determined using a discounted cash flow approach using forward market interestrates, which are observable inputs.
+The Company's interest rate swaps and interest rate swaptions are Level 2 valuations.
+The fair value of interest rate swaps is determined using a discounted cash flow approach using forward market interest rates and discount rates, which are observable inputs.
 The fair value of interest rate swaptions is determined using an option pricing model.

-The following table presents financial assets and liabilities measured at fair value on a recurring basis as of December 202@1, 2021 and
+The following table presents financial assets and liabilities measured at fair value on a recurring basis as of December 31, 2021 and 2020:

-Fair Value Measurements Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) December 31, 2021 Mortgage-backed securities \$ 60,803 \$ - \$ 60,803 \$ - Orchid Island Capital, Inc. common stock 11,679 11,679 - - December 31, 2020 Mortgage-backed securities \$ 65,178 \$ - \$ 65,178 \$ - Orchid Island Capital, Inc. common stock 13,548 13,548 - -
+Fair Value Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Fair value Measurements Inputs (Level 3) December 31, 2021 ououronnonno (2010) 1) (2010: 2) (201010) Mortgage-backed securities \$ 60,803 \$ - \$ 60,803 \$ - Orchid Island Capital, Inc. common stock 11,679 11,679 · - - December 31, 2020 Mortgage-backed securities \$ 65,178 \$ - \$ 65,178 \$ - Orchid Island Capital, Inc. common stock 13,548 13,548 - -